FZambia/centrifuge/docs/content/install.rst

 .. code-block:: bash

-    yum install zeromq
+    yum install zeromq3

-Also if you have problems with installing Centrifuge on Python 3, make sure you have `distribute`
+Also if you have problems with installing Centrifuge on Python 3.3 or later, make sure you have `distribute`
 installed:

 .. code-block:: bash